21cmfast/21cmFAST/INSTALLATION.rst

 If there is an issue during installation, add ``DEBUG=all`` or ``--DEBUG`` which may provide additional information.

+.. note:: You may choose to install ``gsl`` as an anaconda package as well, however, in that case,
+          you need to add the path to the gsl header in the environment e.g.
+          ``INC=/usr/include /path/to/conda/env/include/``

 MacOSX
 ~~~~~~
 On MacOSX, obtaining ``gsl`` and ``fftw`` is typically more difficult, and in addition,